cqhcqhcqh/cocoapods-binary-bugfix/README.md

 end
 ```

-- Add `plugin 'cocoapods-binary-bel'` in the head of Podfile
+- Add `plugin 'cocoapods-binary-bugfix'` in the head of Podfile
 - Add `:binary => true` as a option of one specific pod, or add `all_binary!` before all targets, which makes all pods binaries.
 - pod install, and that's all